directions4partners/Hackathon-EMEA2025/README.md

 - Team size: **1–2 people**
 - Each team submits **one idea** via a GitHub Issue.
-- Implementation needs to be Open Source.
+- Implementation needs to be Open Source and on GitHub.

 ---